 2. Answer ‘What’s In It For Me?’

-In other words, you need to provide them with the answer to their question – ‘what’s in it for me?’
-Provide the solution or the benefit they need.
+In other words, you need to provide them with the answer to their question – ‘What’s in it for me?’
+A good way to go about this is to review your ideal buyer persona and adapt your meta description to accommodate it.

 3. Be Honest about Your Content

 ‘Keyword stuffing’ is an old-school technique that just doesn’t work anymore.
-If you jam your meta description with keywords, and trick searchers into clicking on your link, you’ll end up with loads of red flags as well as some lost trust with your visitors.
+If you jam your meta description with keywords, your visitors will identify it as spam and likely skip your post completely.

-Be honest with what you’re saying you’ll provide in your content.
-If your description promises a review on the latest screwdriver, then make sure the content is actually a review of a screwdriver.
+Be honest with what you say you’ll provide in your content.
+For example: if your meta description promises a review on the latest screwdriver, then make sure the content is actually a review of a screwdriver.